ThaiNangTaniPolitics/thainangtani-politics-observatory-42/analysis/0041-section-112-in-the-consolidation-phase-2024-2026.md

 - On **9 April 2026**, the NACC formally delivered the case files to the Supreme Court, as publicly reported on 10 and 11 April 2026.
 - Of the 44 individuals named in the petition, **ten were serving MPs of the People’s Party**:
   **Natthaphong Ruengpanyawut, Sirikanya Tansakun, Rangsiman Rome, Wayo Assawarungruang, Pakornwut Udompipatskul, Nattawut Buaprathum, Surachet Pravinvongvuth, Nattacha Boonchaiinsawat, Teerajchai Phunthumas, and Taopiphop Limjittrakorn.**
-- Upon acceptance of the petition, the Supreme Court may order the **immediate suspension** of these ten MPs from parliamentary duties, unless the Court decides otherwise.
+- On **24 April 2026**, the Supreme Court formally accepted the petition for consideration.
+Contrary to expectations of an immediate procedural suspension under Section 235 of the 2017 Constitution, the Court allowed the ten serving MPs to remain on duty pending substantive review.
+The Court did, however, impose a **gag order** requiring them to refrain from public commentary on the case or related actions.
+- The Court set the **first substantive hearing for 30 June 2026** and the **evidence examination phase for 4 August 2026**.
+If found guilty, the MPs face a **lifetime political ban** and a temporary suspension of voting rights.
-- Public statements by People’s Party leader Natthaphong Ruengpanyawut on 8 April 2026 described the process as routine while noting that an accelerated suspension could affect the party’s participation in the government’s policy debate scheduled for the same week.
+- Public statements by People’s Party leader Natthaphong Ruengpanyawut on 8 April 2026 described the process as routine; following the 24 April acceptance, he and former MFP leader Pita Limjaroenrat publicly denied that the 2021 amendment proposal had constituted an attempt to overthrow the constitutional monarchy.
-- The timing of the submission coincided with the formation of the new parliament, the delivery of the government’s policy statement, and the selection of the opposition leader.
+- The timing of the NACC submission coincided with the formation of the new parliament, the delivery of the government’s policy statement, and the selection of the opposition leader.
+The Supreme Court’s decision not to suspend the ten MPs represents a partial deceleration of the institutional cascade — without, however, altering its overall trajectory.

 ### *Institutional Logic*